KillerCatLion/discordjs-v12.5.3-selfbot-patch/README.md

 # discordjs-v12.5.3-selfbot-patch

-Modified version of Discord.js v12.5.3 to allow usage of user accounts I modified some of the source files so it will allow you to log in with a user token.
+<h3>Modified version of Discord.js v12.5.3 to allow usage of user accounts</h3>
+I modified some of the source files so it will allow you to log in with a user token.

 WARNING:

-Selfbotting is against Discord Terms of Service.
-I am not responsible if your account gets terminated (obviously)
+<b>Selfbotting is against Discord Terms of Service.
+I am not responsible if your account gets terminated</b>
+(obviously)

 I don't know what kind of errors my edits will cause, especially with sharding.